12 Top-Rated Attractions & Things to Do in Puerto Peñasco

 If there's one thing to be said about Puerto Peñasco's beaches, it's that you won't want for space.
 The beaches here are massive.
 Picture golden sand, cobalt-colored water, open swaths of sand for sunbathing, and plenty of waves for jet skiing.

 Playa Arenosa, or Sandy Beach, is the most sweeping stretch of powder, which sits directly in front of the majority of hotels and resorts.
-The family-friendly beach is teeming with snorkelers and scuba divers, who are poised and ready to view the vibrant wildlife that lives beneath the water's surface.
+Popular things to do at this family-friendly beach are snorkeling and scuba diving.

 Closer to the center of town is Playa Bonita, which is the most convenient beach in Puerto Peñasco.
 Also family-friendly, but big enough to keep crowds spread apart, this is a great beach for renting an umbrella, ordering a snack from one of the many restaurants, and relaxing.